 So, you could easily switch between those three options for vegan breakfast each day and should feel way better later in the day.
 You know how everyone says breakfast is the most important meal!

 If you want a special breakfast, try a vegan French toast like this one that uses the first vegan egg yolk, Vegg.
+I've also made an incredible French toast with aquafaba, the liquid from a can of chickpeas.

 You can also opt for a more standard vegan breakfast like with waffles, muffins, or pancakes.
 Personally, I try to keep these types of breakfasts for only the weekends or special occasions, as I know I don't feel as good when I start my day with them.